DBpackage/GraphDTA-DTI/data/processed/README.md

-pre-processed .pt files will saved under this directory
+pre-processed .pt files will be saved under this directory